 “Hi, I’d like to study with Sanford Meisner.”

 “Send a picture, resume and letter explaining why you want to study with him.”

 “I started three weeks ago.
-I don’t have a resume.
-I don’t even have a picture.”
+I don’t have a resume – I don’t even have a picture.”

 “Well then, write the letter.”

-Jarrett wrote the letter as instructed, and came home to the following phone message two weeks later: “Mr. Meisner will meet you tomorrow at 3:00 pm at the Neighborhood Playhouse School of Theater.
+He wrote the letter, and two weeks later he came home to the following phone message: “Jim Jarrett, Mr. Meisner will meet you tomorrow at 3:00 pm at the Neighborhood Playhouse School of Theater.
 Don’t be late.”
+Click.

-Jarrett arrived two hours early.
-At 3:00 pm sharp, he was escorted into Sanford Meisner’s office for the shortest interview ever.
+Jim arrived two hours early.
+At 3:00pm sharp, he was escorted into Sanford Meisner’s office for the shortest interview ever.
 As soon as he sat down, Sandy asked, “Why do you want to be an actor?”
-As he attempted to speak, a flood of emotion overtook him.
-Sandy turned to his assistant and softly said: “Put him in the class!” he screamed!
-In that moment, both Jarrett’s relationship with Sanford Meisner and his career as an actor began.
+When Jim attempted to speak, a flood of emotion overtook him.

+“Put him in the class!” he screamed!
+In that moment, Jim’s relationship with Sanford Meisner and his career as an actor began.

-Stunned, Jarrett said, “Sandy, I don’t want to be a teach.
-I just want to be an actor.”
+Stunned, Jim said, “Sandy, I don’t want to be a teacher.
+I want to be an actor.”